Flower Mound Property Division Attorney

-One aspect of divorce is property division.
-Our divorce lawyer in Flower Mound, Texas understands the laws that apply to marital property division.
-We've been working for clients in cases involving property division for years.
-We understand how to preserve your interests and to protect your future as you embark on a new phase of life.
-You need legal representation to ensure that your voice is heard and the results of your divorce terms are fair.
+One aspect of divorce that can often prove contentious is property division.
+At the Law Office of Phillip M. Herr, PLLC, we understand the laws that apply to marital property division.
+We've been working for clients in cases involving property division and divorce for years, and we understand how to preserve your interests and protect your future as you embark on a new phase of life.
+You need legal representation to ensure that your voice is heard and that the terms of your divorce are fair.

-Phillip Herr has 15 years of legal experience serving clients in divorce and family law cases.
-You can trust our office to uphold your rights and your interests from a legal standpoint, during a stressful time, when you may have many other things on your mind.
+Phillip M. Herr has 16 years of legal experience serving clients in divorce and family law cases.
+Additionally, he served as an Associate Judge for Title IV-D Court #35, addressing issues of conservatorship, possession, and child support.
+You can trust Mr. Herr to uphold your rights and your interests every step of the way.

-When a couple gets a divorce in Texas, their property will be divided either by the couple's agreed-upon division, by the court, or by a jury.
-Texas is a community property state, which means it is presumed that all of the assets acquired over the course of the marriage belong equally to both spouses as community property.
-Separate property is the property a person acquires before marriage, by inheritance, or by gift.
-Occasionally, separate property regarding the division of property may be addressed by an existing prenuptial agreement.
+When a couple gets a divorce in Texas, their property will be divided either by the couple's agreed-upon division or by the court.
+Texas is a community property state, which means it is presumed that all of the assets acquired over the course of the marriage belong to both spouses as community property.
+Separate property is the property a person acquires before marriage, by inheritance or by gift.
+Occasionally, separate property may be addressed by an existing prenuptial agreement.

 Texas law requires property division to be "fair and equitable."
 Therefore, a court may divide the community estate in something other than a 50/50 split division.
 There are a number of circumstances that may affect what is deemed "fair and equitable" when it comes to community property division in a Texas divorce.